 As sound travels through the medium it gets attenuated and distorted.
 The intensity of the sound decreases as the area over which the sound energy is spread increases.
 This is called geometric spreading.
 Sound energy is also absorbed by the medium.
 In seawater the absorption is frequency dependent with higher frequencies being absorbed more than lower frequencies, but as salinity goes down this frequency dependent absorption also decreases.
 In the inner parts of the Baltic Sea the higher frequencies therefore do not attenuate as fast as in Kattegat and the Belt Sea (Andersson and Johansson, 2013).
-Another effect that decrease attenuation of sound in the Baltic Sea is the formation of sound channels which is a typical effect in stratified water bodies such as the Baltic (Klusek and Lisimenka, 2016).
-The occurrence of sound channels is not predictable and relates to parts of the spectrum only.

 The animal ear and hearing system detects and integrates sound signals over a wide range of sound intensities.
 As a first approximation, our perception of sound intensity is a logarithmic function of the sound intensity.
-Therefore, "sound pressure intensities" are usually calculated as Sound Pressure Level (SPL) in decibels (dB) using the following equation:
+Therefore sound pressure intensities are usually calculated in decibels (dB) using the following equation:

-$$SPL = 20log10(\frac{p}{p_0})$$
+$$dB = 20\log 10(\frac{p}{p_0})$$

-where p is the sound pressure and p0 is the reference value.
-In underwater acoustics the reference sound pressure is 1 μPa.
+where p is the measured sound pressure level and p_0 is the reference pressure.
+In underwater acoustics the reference pressure is 1 μPa.
 One decibel roughly corresponds to the smallest difference in sound intensity that a human, and many terrestrial animals, can discern.

-The pressure p can either be the peak to zero or peak to peak pressure (the highest pressure of the signal, or the difference between the highest and lowest pressure of the signal, respectively), or the average pressure of the signal where the average is usually calculated as the root-mean-square (rms) pressure over a well-defined time interval of the signal.
-Values can vary more than 15 dB depending on which choice of SPL definition is used in the calculation (for terminology, see ISO 18405:2017).
+The pressure p can either be the peak or peak to peak pressure (the highest pressure of the signal, or the difference between the highest and lowest pressure of the signal, respectively), or the average pressure of the signal where the average is usually calculated as the root-mean-square (rms) pressure over a well-defined time interval of the signal.
+Values can vary more than 15 dB depending on which choice of pressure amplitude is used in the calculation.

 For animals detecting particle motion, particle motion can be quantified either as displacement, velocity or acceleration.
-The hair cell, the sensory cell in the inner ear responsible for sound detection, is a displacement detector (displacement measured in meters, m).
+The hair cell, the sensory cell in the inner ear responsible for sound detection, is a displacement detector (displacement measure in meters, m).
 However, the combined passive mechanical properties of the inner ear act as an accelerometer (measured in meters per second squared, m/s2) at low frequencies (Kalmijn, 1989).
 Above a few hundred Hertz this changes and particle velocity (measured in meters per second, m/s) becomes the adequate stimulus (Kalmijn, 1989).